 Low sugar pectins have the same problem as regular pectin in that they typically contain GMO ingredients.
 Here are the ingredients of low sugar Sure-Jell: (GMO corn) dextrose, fruit pectin, fumaric acid, sodium citrate.

-While a low sugar brand like Pomona’s Universal Pectin uses only 100% citrus derived ingredients, it unfortunately isn’t an organic product.
-Citrus trees are a highly sprayed crop with all manner of pesticides including a class of pesticides called cholineseterase inhibitors, known to be highly toxic to the nervous system.
+While a low sugar brand like Pomona’s Universal Pectin uses only 100% citrus derived ingredients, it, unfortunately, isn’t an organic product.
+Citrus trees are a highly sprayed crop with all manner of pesticides including a class of pesticides called cholinesterase inhibitors, known to be highly toxic to the nervous system.
 When citrus fruits arrive at the factory, the entire fruit is placed into the machines doing the processing – pesticides and all!

 In addition, acid sprays are used to ensure that every drop of juice is extracted including the oil from the skin.
 These toxic residues (not listed on the ingredient label) are served up not just with commercial citrus juices, but additional products made with them such as citrus pectin.

 Another lesser problem is that if you have hard water with high calcium content this may cause the jam to get overly firm, even rubbery.

 Home canners, don’t despair!
 You don’t really need added pectin when making your favorite jam and jelly recipes.

 The trick is to use fruit that is naturally high in pectin such as:

 When making jam without added pectin, be sure to use fully ripe fruit only.
 Wash the fruit before cooking but do not soak.
 Remove stems, skins, and pits before cutting into pieces.